-The recognising beats techniques generally exploit the cyclo-stationary nature of the ECG record.
+The recognizing beats techniques generally exploit the cycle-stationary nature of the ECG record.
 The nature of the beats within the ECG must be understood.
-More specifically deviations from the typical beat must be explicitly or implicitly recognised in order to represent them efficiently.
+More specifically deviations from the typical beat must be explicitly or implicitly recognized in order to represent them efficiently.
 A typical recording consists of a series of ECG beats separated by periods of inactivity as illustrated in Fig.1.

 Fig.1.
-A typical ECG recording of a normal subject, clearly showing the cyclo-stationary nature of the ECG beat.
+A typical ECG recording of a normal subject, clearly showing the cycle-stationary nature of the ECG beat.

 Fig.2.
-Idealised ECG beat, showing the P-wave, QRS-complex and T-wave.
+Idealized ECG beat, showing the P-wave, QRS-complex and T-wave.